surya4/Java-Repo-DataStructures-Algorithms/README.md

 * Solution 1 - Two numbers sum : [https://leetcode.com/problems/two-sum/](https://leetcode.com/problems/two-sum/)
 * Solution 2 - Validate subsequence
+* Solution 3 -

 ## DP

 * Solution 1. get x numbers in fibonacci series
 * Solution 2. return indices of numbers such that they add up to a specific target - Perfect Sum
 * Solution 3.
-Given an array of integersfind the subset of non-adjacent elements with the maximum sum. (to do)
+Given an array of integers find the subset of non-adjacent elements with the maximum sum. (to do)
 * Solution 4. maximum sum increasing subsequence

 ## Graph